MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementConfigurationPolicyTemplateSettingTemplate.md

 ### -SettingInstanceTemplate
 Setting Instance Template
-To construct, please use Get-Help -Online and see NOTES section for SETTINGINSTANCETEMPLATE properties and create a hash table.
+To construct, see NOTES section for SETTINGINSTANCETEMPLATE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceManagementConfigurationSettingInstanceTemplate